DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 Comments regarding the picture:
 * The purple boxes in the picture mark the environment and the user.
 * On the left hand side you have the main navigation that allows you to reach Dataverse, Power Apps and solutions.

+Important settings for the later hackathon.
+You will get user + credentials and environment id from us before the hackathon starts:
+* URL to your environment: https://make.powerapps.com/environments/<your environment id>/home
-* Important for the later hackathon: Make sure you are always LOGGED IN with the user we provide in the hackathon and not WITH YOUR Capgemini EMail account
+* Make sure you are always LOGGED IN with the user we provide in the hackathon and not WITH YOUR Capgemini EMail account

 ## Dataverse